Best Kalyana Mantapas in Bangalore: Affordable & Premium

 Why Mantapas Still Dominate

 Despite the rise of farmhouse weddings and hotel banquets, kalyana mantapas handle an estimated 60 to 70 percent of all weddings in Bangalore.
 With CAIT reporting 4.6 million weddings during the Nov-Dec 2025 season alone, the demand for affordable, purpose-built venues remains immense.
+Moreover, the Karnataka Tourism Department recognises these community halls as a cornerstone of the state's cultural infrastructure.
 The reasons are practical:

 - Cost efficiency — A mantapa wedding costs one-third to one-fifth of a comparable hotel celebration.